Species Guides

 Weather Patterns That Trigger Feeding

 Miami's weather significantly influences tarpon behavior.
 Warm, stable weather typically produces the most consistent action.
-However, don't overlook those days just before a front moves through - tarpon often feed heavily during these pre-frontal conditions.
-Light southeast winds create ideal conditions for sight fishing on the flats.
+However, don't overlook those days just before a front moves through, when tarpon often feed heavily during these pre-frontal conditions.

 Best Bait Choices Through the Seasons